Mushfiqur Rahim: Early career

-Before playing for the national team, Rahim played for Bangladesh Under-19s.
+Before playing for the national team, Mushfiqur Rahim played for Bangladesh Under-19s.
 He represented them in three Youth Tests and 18 Youth One Day Internationals (ODIs) between 2004 and 2006, averaging 31.75 and 36.00 with the bat in the respective formats.
-Rahim trained at the Bangladesh Institute of Sports.
+Mushfiqur Rahim trained at the Bangladesh Institute of Sports.

-During the 2006 U-19 Cricket World Cup, hosted by Sri Lanka in February, Rahim captained the Bangladesh side which included future international players Shakib Al Hasan and Tamim Iqbal among others.
-Rahim was one of two players at the tournament with Test-match experience.
+During the 2006 U-19 Cricket World Cup, hosted by Sri Lanka in February, Mushfiqur Rahim captained the Bangladesh side which included future international players Shakib Al Hasan and Tamim Iqbal among others.
+Mushfiqur Rahim was one of two players at the tournament with Test-match experience.
 Under his guidance Bangladesh reached the quarter finals of the tournament.
-Later that month Rahim was recalled to the senior Test squad for the first time since the England tour in 2005.
+Later that month Mushfiqur Rahim was recalled to the senior Test squad for the first time since the England tour in 2005.
 He was selected as a specialist batsmen, with Khaled Mashud chosen as the wicket-keeper for the series against Sri Lanka.